isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 Encapsulation.
 Information hiding.
-Minimize the chance of untended access.
+Minimize the chance of unintended access.
 This simplifies maintenance.

 ##### Example